Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 29. **Project lifecycle, readiness and expenditure authorization are separate controls.** Project business lifecycle is derived from business facts; Setup readiness and Operational Authorization must not be collapsed into one status.

-30. **Project business activation is based on the applicable Authorizing Basis, not cash receipt.** Each Project Type has an applicable official activation basis.
-For the normal external-grant case, a signed + registered Funding Agreement recorded in ERP makes the Project business-active; for an internal grant, the Research Council Decision is the Authorizing Basis.
+30. **Project business activation is based on satisfaction of the applicable Authorizing Basis Requirement, not cash receipt.** Each Project Type / Scenario has an applicable authorization requirement that may be satisfied by one or more official instruments.
+For the normal external-grant case, a signed + registered Funding Agreement recorded in ERP satisfies the requirement and makes the Project business-active; for an internal grant, the Research Council Decision satisfies the requirement.
 Delayed Funding is managed separately.

 31. **Expenditure initiation requires explicit Operational Authorization.** Head of Post-Award performs a final explicit authorization after all Mandatory Setup Checks are complete.
 Normal authorization is blocked until those checks pass.

-32. **Operational Authorization gates expenditure initiation, not planning.** Non-expenditure Setup/readiness work, including Research Needs and Procurement Planning, remains available before Operational Authorization regardless of whether the Project lifecycle is still `Setup` or is already `Active` because its Authorizing Basis exists.
+32. **Operational Authorization gates expenditure initiation, not planning.** Non-expenditure Setup/readiness work, including Research Needs and Procurement Planning, remains available before Operational Authorization regardless of whether the Project lifecycle is still `Setup` or is already `Active` because its Authorizing Basis Requirement is satisfied.

 33. **Budget authority may be partial.** Only approved allocations are spendable; unallocated Funding remains visible but unavailable for expenditure.
 Full allocation of the Agreement Amount is not required for `Setup Complete`.